dbasrai/dbasrai.github.io/two/crossword.md

 # military

+I don't really know what our military is up to....
+I don't really know whow what they're doing in those country.
+I do know they have a lot of moeny...

-US spends 900 billion dollars on the military every year.
-900 billion.
-If you want to grasp how big 900 billion dollars, imagine if I had a baby every day for a year....
-900 billion its a pretty big fucking number.
+We spend 900 billion dollars on the military every year, and I have to say, I don' tthink we'reve to admit, we're not good for 900 billion.

-Anyway the US spends more on the military than every other country in the world combined, which is the war we should have.
-US vs the world?

-Before we even bring up the discussion whetehr that money would be better spent elswhere, you have to admit, we're not good for 900 billion.
 Like we have a godo military, but we're not 900 billion good.

+Like, I don't really know anything aobut the military, but there's no way that's worth 900 billion.